Oregon Public Employees Retirement Fund Raises Position in The Chemours Company (NYSE:CC)

 Oregon Public Employees Retirement Fund grew its position in The Chemours Company (NYSE:CC) by 2.5% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 56,054 shares of the specialty chemicals company’s stock after acquiring an additional 1,391 shares during the period.
 Oregon Public Employees Retirement Fund’s holdings in The Chemours were worth $1,951,000 at the end of the most recent quarter.

 Several other large investors have also recently modified their holdings of the company.
-BlackRock Inc. boosted its holdings in shares of The Chemours by 4.1% in the first quarter.
-BlackRock Inc. now owns 14,180,914 shares of the specialty chemicals company’s stock valued at $395,789,000 after acquiring an additional 553,040 shares in the last quarter.
-LSV Asset Management boosted its holdings in shares of The Chemours by 1.7% in the first quarter.
-LSV Asset Management now owns 3,802,511 shares of the specialty chemicals company’s stock valued at $106,128,000 after acquiring an additional 64,000 shares in the last quarter.
+BlackRock Inc. lifted its stake in shares of The Chemours by 4.1% in the first quarter.
+BlackRock Inc. now owns 14,180,914 shares of the specialty chemicals company’s stock valued at $395,789,000 after purchasing an additional 553,040 shares during the period.
+LSV Asset Management lifted its stake in shares of The Chemours by 1.7% in the first quarter.
+LSV Asset Management now owns 3,802,511 shares of the specialty chemicals company’s stock valued at $106,128,000 after purchasing an additional 64,000 shares during the period.
 Vaughan Nelson Investment Management L.P. lifted its stake in shares of The Chemours by 8.6% in the second quarter.
 Vaughan Nelson Investment Management L.P. now owns 2,206,945 shares of the specialty chemicals company’s stock valued at $76,802,000 after purchasing an additional 174,675 shares during the period.
 Geode Capital Management LLC lifted its stake in shares of The Chemours by 5.4% in the first quarter.
 Geode Capital Management LLC now owns 2,102,144 shares of the specialty chemicals company’s stock valued at $58,670,000 after purchasing an additional 107,437 shares during the period.
 Finally, Northern Trust Corp lifted its stake in shares of The Chemours by 14.4% in the first quarter.
 Northern Trust Corp now owns 1,956,322 shares of the specialty chemicals company’s stock valued at $54,601,000 after purchasing an additional 245,799 shares during the period.
 70.01% of the stock is currently owned by institutional investors and hedge funds.

 The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 15th.
 Stockholders of record on Monday, August 16th will be given a $0.25 dividend.
 This represents a $1.00 dividend on an annualized basis and a dividend yield of 2.95%.
 The ex-dividend date is Friday, August 13th.
 The Chemours’s dividend payout ratio is presently 50.51%.